chef/chef-web-docs/chef_master/source/api_chef_server.rst

      "chef_type": "cookbook_version"
    }

-where the ``checksum`` values must have already been uploaded to the Chef server using the sandbox endpoint.
+where the ``checksum`` values must have already been uploaded to the Chef Infra Server using the sandbox endpoint.
 Once a file with a particular checksum has been uploaded by the user, redundant uploads are not necessary.
 Unused ``checksum`` values will be garbage collected.

 **Response**